 Zemana features an antivirus scanner with two modes: fast scan and full scan.
 The scans browsed through a list of “objects” on my handset—which, even on the full scan setting, appeared to simply be checking all my installed applications—and the difference in speed between them was negligible.
 A test APK file that I had sitting in my downloads folder didn’t prompt a notification, although a test trojan program did.

 Generally, virus scanners should assess the entire file system.
 Malicious downloads or executable files that trick the user into installing them will not be detected by merely scanning the apps that have already been installed.
 Although the program’s support page claims that the full scan checks “all of the files in the internal storage and the SD card,” this did not appear to be the case.

-Despite the limited nature of the virus scan, the program has received complimentary ratings from the AV-TEST lab.
+Despite the limited nature of the virus scan, the program has received complimentary ratings from testing labs.
 It also functions quickly: the full scan ran its course in just under three minutes, although it didn’t leave a report about what had been examined.
 All the common malware types—including traditional forms, spyware programs, and trojans—are included in its protection.

 I was able to toggle whether or not I wanted the scan to use mobile data or only when connected to a WiFi network.
 I was also able to instruct the scanner to check pre-installed ROM applications, although this setting was disabled by default.

 Zemana features real-time protection, so there’s no need to manually initiate scans or set them to run on a schedule.
 The application keeps a background process running and generates a continuous notification which displays the current system state.